-1. During the period beginning upon the completion of the expansion of the facility to 0.75 million gallons per day (MGD) and lasting through the date of expiration, the permittee is authorized to discharge subject to the following effluent limitations:
+1. During the period beginning upon the completion of expansion to the 0.75 million gallons per day (MGD) facility and lasting through the date of expiration, the permittee is authorized to discharge subject to the following effluent limitations:

 The daily average flow of effluent shall not exceed 0.75 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 2,083 gallons per minute (gpm).